- What is an EDF?

 - is, at the time the loan is contracted, already the owner of a residential building;

-- derives in the income year ending 30 June 2016, total income (net income plus interest and dividend received) exceeding Rs 2 million;
+- derives in the income year ending 30 June 2017, total income (net income plus interest and dividends received) exceeding Rs 4 million;

-- has benefitted from any new housing scheme set up on or after 1 January 2011 by a prescribed competent authority.
+- has benefited from any new housing scheme set up on or after 1 January 2011 by a prescribed competent authority.

 At the beginning of an income year the MRA will provide EDFs to all persons who are registered as employers with the Director-General.
 The forms should be made available to employees to enable them to claim the Income Exemption Threshold to which they are entitled.
 Where a person is registered as an employer in the course of an income year, the forms will be provided to him at the time of registration.
 The EDF may also be downloaded from the MRA website.